Business Risks

 For this reason, under legal labor management, we will focus on the development of human resources for placing the right people at the right place, the preparation of diversity management with the creation of a personnel evaluation system from a global viewpoint, intensification of hiring multinational human resources, and education of evaluators, among others.
 In addition, we will work on the effective use of labor force to accelerate operational reforms by promoting the automation and digitization of various business operations.

-A majority of the employees of our group are locally hired people on sites overseas.
+A majority of the employees of our Group are locally hired people on overseas sites.

 3.Risks related to IT